J-Siu/johnsiu.com/content/blog/alpine-vscode.md

 tags: ["alpine-linux","vscode","ssh","how-to","git"]
 title: "Alpine Linux and VS Code Remote SSH"
 type: "blog"
-images: ["/img/alpine-vscode.png"]
+images: ["//raw.githubusercontent.com/J-Siu/johnsiu.com/master/static/img/alpine-vscode.png"]
 ---
 How to do it in 2022.
 <!--more-->

 ### Back Story

-Have been trying to do this on and off for years.
-VS Code always complains "The remote host may not meet VS Code Server's prerequisites for glibc and libstdc++" when doing remote ssh to an Alpine box.
-Then the connection will fail.
+Have been trying to do VS Code remote ssh to alpine box for years.
+The connection always failed with following error:

+> The remote host may not meet VS Code Server's prerequisites for glibc and libstdc++

 A few month ago I finally seat down and went through VS Code logs on both ends.
 The first thing I notice was Alpine box didn't install `wget` nor `curl` by default, and VS Code server need at least one of them.
 Installing `wget` solved half the problem and I got more logs.